downloadpgm/spark_cli_hive_metastore_std_cluster/README.md

-# Spark client running into YARN cluster in Docker
+# Spark client running into StandAlone cluster in Docker

 Apache Spark is an open-source, distributed processing system used for big data workloads.

-In this demo, a Spark container uses a Hadoop YARN cluster as a resource management and job scheduling technology to perform distributed data processing.
+In this demo, a Spark container uses a Spark StandAlone cluster as a resource management and job scheduling technology to perform distributed data processing.

 This Docker image contains Spark binaries prebuilt and uploaded in Docker Hub.